 When we arrived at Lake Ohrid, we took in the sights and looked for some accommodation.
-We had nothing planned, we had no idea what was the best place to stay in Lake Ohrid.
+We had nothing planned, we had no idea what was the best place to stay at Lake Ohrid.
 Therefore, we just looked for signs posted by people outside their homes or yards.
 And we eventually found something in Lagadin, a very small tranquil village, where people come only during the warm months, according to some locals.

 Our hosts offered us two double rooms.
 Ana was staying with Tim, so I had to share with Simon.
 We had separate entries, but we shared a long balcony on the first floor, with a view of Lake Ohrid.
 We also had a shaded parking spot and access to the kitchen.